cdapio/cdap/docs/2.0.0/getting-started/continuuity-reactor-getting-started-guide-2.0.0.md

 ## 1.6.
 Deploy and Run Applications Using the Reactor Dashboard

 Now that the Local Reactor instance is running on localhost and you have accessed your local Reactor Dashboard, you can easily deploy and run one or more of the bundled sample applications.
-For example, deploy the `WordCount` application by drag-and-dropping the `WordCount.jar` file onto the Reactor Dashboard.
+For example, deploy the `WordCount` application by drag-and-dropping the `WordCount-1.0.0.jar` file onto the Reactor Dashboard.

-The WordCount.jar file is located in your `~/continuuity-reactor-development-kit-2.0.0/examples/WordCount` directory.
+The WordCount-1.0.0.jar file is located in your `~/continuuity-reactor-development-kit-2.0.0/examples/WordCount/target` directory.

 The WordCount application is now deployed and verified and the app’s name appears in the Apps section.